jacecotton/tcds-site/pages/index.md

 Goals are accomplished by following our [Principles](#principles).

-**Create pleasant and inclusive experiences.** Our digital products should be intuitive to use and accessible to all, with a strong sense of consistency and cohesion.
+**Create pleasant and inclusive experiences.** Our web products should be intuitive to use and accessible to all, with a strong sense of cohesion and credibility.

-**Increase efficiency and focus.** By documenting and demonstrating established solutions to precedented challenges, we reduce guesswork and redundancies, and streamline the process prototyping, iterating, and maintaining.
+**Increase efficiency and focus.** By documenting and demonstrating established solutions to precedented challenges, we reduce guesswork and redundancies, and streamline the process of prototyping, iterating, and maintaining on the web.

 . . .